PHY-111 is the first part of a two-semester sequence in introductory physics

 This sequence is intended for students in pre-medicine, pre-architecture,

-pre-veternary medicine, etc. WE WILL ASSUME YOU HAVE A GOOD WORKING KNOWLEDGE
+medicine, etc. WE WILL ASSUME YOU HAVE A GOOD WORKING KNOWLEDGE OF ALGEBRA,

-(the description of motion), and dynamics (the relation of motion to
+description of motion), and dynamics (the relation of motion to force and mass).

-force and mass).
-Among the most important topics are Newton's Laws of
+Among the most important topics are Newton's Laws of Motion and the

-Motion and the conservation of momentum and energy.
-Other topics include:
+conservation of momentum and energy.
+Other topics include: Elasticity and

-Rotation, Simple Harmonic Motion, Waves and Sound, Fluids,
+Simple Harmonic Motion, Fluids, Waves and Sound, and Heat and Thermodynamics.

 The associated laboratory, PHY-113, is an essential part of the introductory